Skip to Main Content

 Background

-In Fall of 2017, we began the daunting task of switching our web platforms to HTTPS.
-But why?
-This change was triggered by a recent change in the Google Chrome browser that identifies any HTTP webpages where users can type information as "Not Secure."
-This means our Library Catalog, homepage, and a lot of our widgets were triggering a "Not Secure" warning for users accessing our website over Chrome (over half our total website visitors!)
+In late 2017 we completed the formidable task of migrating our web platforms to HTTPS.
+This update was prompted by a change in the Google Chrome browser that began to identify any HTTP webpages where users can type information as "Not Secure."
+This meant that our Library Catalog, homepage, and many of our search widgets would have triggered a "Not Secure" warning for users accessing our website via Chrome (over half our total website visitors!).

-To make these pages secure within Google Chrome (and other browsers in the future), we have to convert our web platforms to the HTTPS protocol.
-HTTPS is more secure because it provides encrypted communication between the user's browser and the website.
+To make these pages secure within Google Chrome (and other browsers that would follow Google's lead), we updated our web platforms to support the HTTPS protocol and analyzed and updated our website content to eliminate "mixed content".
+HTTPS is more secure because it provides encrypted communication between websites and the user's browser.

 Benefits of Serving Web Pages over HTTPS

-• Authentication - HTTPS provides some level of verification that the website is managed by whom it claims it is (e.g., libguides.furman.edu).
+• Authentication - HTTPS provides some level of verification that the website is managed by whom it claims it is.

 • Data Integrity - HTTPS websites are more resistant to being tampered with.